Blog Author: Archita Khaire

 Some patients undergo breast reconstruction after mastectomy.
-Autologous breast reconstruction with deep inferior epigastric artery perforator (DIEP) flap has become an integral component of the holistic treatment of breast cancer patients.
-Combination of 3D printing and Artificial intelligence is being experimented to augment breast reconstruction surgery.
+Autologous breast reconstruction with a deep inferior epigastric artery perforator (DIEP) flap has become an integral component of the holistic treatment of breast cancer patients.
+A combination of 3D printing and Artificial intelligence is being experimented with to augment breast reconstruction surgery.

 Chemotherapy uses drugs that stop the growth of cancer cells.
 A person can receive chemotherapy drugs orally or via injection into the vein or muscle.
-Machine-learning algorithms are now used to determine the fewest, smallest doses that could shrink the cancer cells thus reducing toxic side effects of chemotherapy.
+Machine-learning algorithms are now used to determine the fewest, smallest doses that could shrink the cancer cells, thus reducing the toxic side effects of chemotherapy.

 Image Credit: Khademhosseini Laboratory

-Researchers are now using biomedical sensors combined with artificial intelligence to monitor and adjust the chemotherapy treatment.
+Researchers now use biomedical sensors combined with artificial intelligence to monitor and adjust chemotherapy treatment.